Mental Illness and Stigma

 - Who are Active Minds’ members?
 Active Minds’ members come from a variety of backgrounds and have varied interests in mental health.
 Many are students who are living with a mental health disorder, including depression, bipolar disorder, anxiety disorder, or an eating disorder.
 Others are friends or family of people who live with a disorder; others still are survivors of a friend or family member’s suicide.
 Many members of Active Minds are simply students with an interest in issues of mental health, including psychology, nursing, or social work students.
 Membership is by no means limited to students who live with a mental health disorder; it is inclusive of everyone who wants to be involved.

 - How are chapters started?
 Chapters are started in any number of ways.
 The key players in the formation of a chapter include a dedicated student (or group of students), a staff or faculty member to serve in an advisory role, and a relationship with someone in the Counseling Center, if the staff/faculty advisor is not in the Center.
 If you are interested in starting a chapter, please visit our Start a New Chapter page and complete an interest form.
-You will then be assigned a Chapters Coordinator at the national office who will serve as a resource to developing and existing chapters.
+The Chapters Team at the national office will then serve as a resource to developing and existing chapters.
 Once your chapter is officially recognized as a student group on campus, you may register as a chapter of Active Minds.

 - What does Active Minds offer other than its campus chapters?
 Active Minds’ programs extend beyond its network of campus chapters.
 Along with a comprehensive website that serves as a clearinghouse of information on college mental health (www.activeminds.org), the organization annually hosts a national Mental Health on Campus Conference in the fall for its student advocates and other supporters.
 In April of each year, Active Minds rolls out a National Stress Out Day program with the Anxiety Disorders Association of America and National Suicide Prevention Lifeline, to ease the stress surrounding final exams and the end of the year.
 Through its national partnerships, Active Minds also makes a variety of programs available to its chapter network, including speakers through the National Mental Health Awareness Campaign, a free copy of American Foundation of Suicide Prevention’s video The Truth About Suicide: Real Stories of Depression in College, Jed Foundation’s ULifeline and Mental Health America’s mpower program, and materials from the National Suicide Prevention Lifeline.